reactive-python/reactpy-django/docs/src/reference/components.md

 ## View To Component

-Convert any Django view into a ReactPy component by using this decorator.
+Automatically convert a Django view into a ReactPy component.

 Compatible with [Function Based Views](https://docs.djangoproject.com/en/dev/topics/http/views/) and [Class Based Views](https://docs.djangoproject.com/en/dev/topics/class-based-views/).
-Views can be sync or async.
+These views can be sync or async.

 === "components.py"